Fighting Cancer with the Most Advanced Radiation Treatment

+Denver Radiation Oncology is focused on providing patient-centered, high quality, collaborative cancer care using the most advanced radiation techniques available.
 Rose is one of the only facilities in the state to offer stereotactic radiosurgery, or SRS, which is a single-day procedure that delivers a large dose of precisely placed high energy x-ray beams to shrink or control the growth of a tumor.
-Using advanced computer planning, SRS allows our radiation oncologists to maximize the effect of the radiation on the abnormal cells, sparing more normal tissue.

 We also offer many other treatments that are not available through other providers, including: